yyjhao/docSum/report/report.md

 Further, we define $relation(u, v)$ to be the number of word overlaps (where only a subset of all words are considered) plus the number of shared references (by making use of co-reference).
-Moreover, we assume that $relation(u, v) = relation(v, u)$, as both word-overlap and co-reference has no direction.
+Moreover, we assume that $relation(u, v) = relation(v, u)$, as both word-overlap and co-references has no direction.

-With the graph, we can then find out the probability of ideas flowing to a sentence with the PageRank _(@page1999pagerank)_ algorithm.
-Then we can rank the sentences with their PageRank score and pick the top few sentences that do not overlap too much as the summary.
+With the graph, we can then compute the probability of ideas flowing to a sentence with the PageRank _(@page1999pagerank)_ algorithm.
+Then we can rank the sentences with their PageRank score and aggregate the top few non- overlapping sentences as the summary.

 # Algorithm